In this post we look at why your hamstring gets tight when you run and why stretching doesn’t address the fundamental issue.

 Like the Titanic, you haven’t hit the iceberg yet but you now have a vulnerability.

-The tightness in your muscular system seems to be spreading.
+The tightness in your muscular system is spreading

 On your subsequent runs things are not quite what they were before.
 The tightness in your hamstring on the right side seems to be a consistent feature and now you’re also developing a tightness around the opposite hip.